 - Lower-extremity amputations

-The Centers for Disease Control and Prevention (CDC) estimates that 88 million adults in the U.S. $245 billion and is expected to exceed $500 billion by 2020.
-Type 2 diabetes accounts for approximately 95% of all diabetic cases in the United States and is preventable with regular physical activity and healthy weight loss.
-Having prediabetes puts one at an increased risk of developing type 2 diabetes.
+The Centers for Disease Control and Prevention (CDC) estimates that 88 million adults in the U.S. have prediabetes, putting them at risk for developing type 2 diabetes and other conditions.
+Type 2 diabetes accounts for approximately 95% of all cases of diabetes in the United States and is preventable with regular physical activity and healthy weight loss.
+A person with prediabetes is at an increased risk of developing type 2 diabetes.
 Lifestyle changes can prevent or delay the onset of type 2 diabetes.
 Evidence reviewed by the Community Preventive Services Task Force (CPSTF) supports intensive lifestyle interventions for diabetes management and combined diet and physical activity programs for diabetes prevention.

 Resources to Learn More

-This is a detailed overview of type 1 and type 2 diabetes written for individuals with diabetes and their families to better address diabetes care and management.
+An overview of the most common types of diabetes: type 1, type 2, and gestational diabetes.
+Written for individuals with diabetes and their families to better address diabetes care and management.

 Organization(s): National Institute of Health